-• The Board of Director assesses risk thoroughly in connection with new investments, and on an ongoing basis in relation to existing investments.
-The Group Executive Management has implemented a systematic Group-wide enterprise risk management process.
+• The Board of Director assesses risk thoroughly in connection with new investments, and on an ongoing basis in relation to ongoing business operations.
+The Group Executive Management has implemented a systematic group-wide enterprise risk management process.

-• A dedicated climate organisation - as a part of our Sustainability organisation - focuses on the climate change risks and opportunities, both at Group level and Business Unit level.
+• A dedicated climate organisation - as a part of our Sustainability organisation - focuses on the climate change risks and opportunities, both at group level and business unit level.
 The identification process is performed at regular intervals assessing potential new climate change risks and opportunities.
 The assessment includes regulatory, physical and reputation risks and opportunities arising from climate change.
 In the same process, known and existing risks and opportunities are reassessed and updates.